trygve-lie/sector-client/README.md

 This is __NOT__ an official client from Sector Alarm.
 This client uses the exact same http endpoints which their web and mobile apps does.
-This client was developed out of looking at these http calls and are imitating these.
+This client was developed out of looking at these http requests and are imitating these.

 Be aware that these endpoints can be changed at any time by Sector Alarm and that this module can be rendered broken at any time due to this.

-Sector Alarm does not currently provide a public API for their alarms and this is a reverse enginered module using the APIs exposed for their web and mobile applications.
+Sector Alarm does not currently provide a public API for their alarms and this is a reverse engineered module using the APIs exposed for their web and mobile applications.
 Iow; how we log on here is not optimal from a security perspective.
 By using this module one are leaving all credentials needed to arm and disarm an alarm in clear text in your program.
 By using this module you are fully aware